AI tools for finding scientific sources

 AI assistants that are integrated into various scientific databases or AI applications linked to citation datasets can help you to find scientific sources: peer-reviewed journal articles, books from scientific publishers, conference papers, and preprints.

 Such applications understand natural language, so you can search for sources by asking a question, describing your research topic, or copying text you have written into the search.
 In some applications, the search is based on a key research article (“seed paper”) that you have found previously.
 Applications utilize, for example, semantic or vector search and natural language processing (NLP) to enhance search functions, form search queries on behalf of the user, determine the relevance of sources, and find semantically similar sources.
-In addition to searching for scientific sources, these assistants and applications often summarize and classify information found in sources using generative AI.

 Typically, such assistants and applications are user-friendly and have intuitive interfaces.
 They work best in English and for searching English-language sources, but some also support searches made in Finnish.